wkuratana/seam-carver/README.md

 > [!NOTE]
 > If the target width is smaller than the width of the input file, the image will be carved (width will be reduced).
-> If the target width is larger, the image will be widened.
+> If the target width is larger, the image will be widened with expansion (width will be increased).

 If you are ever unsure of what arguments to pass, type `adjust --help`.